-The Department of Communications invites high-performing graduates to join its team and help manage the Australian Government’s priorities for:
+The Department of Communications invites high-performing graduates with experience and/or qualifications in the areas of economics, research, commerce, and statistical analysis, to join our team and help manage the Australian Government’s priorities for the communications sector.

 - a comprehensive orientation week

 - diverse and challenging workplace rotations that will strategically develop your capabilities and position you as a future leader